aws/aws-encryption-sdk-python/README.rst

 Master Key Providers
 --------------------
 Master key providers are resources that provide master keys.
-An example of a master key provider is `AWS KMS`_.

 To encrypt data in this client, a ``MasterKeyProvider`` object must contain at least one ``MasterKey`` object.